Understanding Heroin Addiction

-What are the effects of heroin withdrawal and overdose?
+Effects of heroin withdrawal and overdose

 Effects of heroin withdrawal: When chronic heroin use is suddenly ceased, there is the potential that withdrawal symptoms will arise.
 This state of withdrawal occurs as the body attempts to reregulate itself to the way that it functioned prior to the introduction of heroin.
 This withdrawal process can be extremely uncomfortable and, in some cases, even dangerous.
 Examples of signs and symptoms that could indicate that someone is going through heroin withdrawal may include: